TeamDLinkageGraphers/ISO_Linkage_Graphers/Neo4j_Cypher_Query.md

 ## Introduction
 NEO4j

+The following steps are consistently followed in all Cypher queries provided for different base companies:

+Data Loading & Cleaning:
+The CSV file is loaded, and necessary fields (Base_Consolidation_Name, Associated_Company_Name, Linkage_Value, and Linkage_Method) are trimmed and extracted.
+Null or empty values are filtered out.

+Company-Specific Filtering:
+The query filters rows to isolate records related to one specific base company at a time.

+Top Linkage Identification:
+For that company:

+The data is grouped by linkage method and value.
+Frequency of usage is calculated.
+The top two most frequently used linkages (e.g., phone numbers, emails) are selected.

+Graph Node Creation:

+A node is created for the base company.
+Linkage method and linkage value nodes are created.
+Relationships are established:
+Base Company → Linkage Method → Linkage Value.

+Associated Companies Connection:
+All companies connected via the selected linkage values are added as nodes.
+They are linked to the corresponding linkage value.

+Final Result:
+A subgraph is created that shows how each company connects to others through its top communication linkages.

+This logic is repeated across all queries to generate consistent graph structures for each company.

 ```
 //file with cypher query for top companies
 //Cyphe query for 1st company - Shanghai Hao Zhun Biological Technology Co., Ltd